Murree Road

-Murree Road, is a major road that runs from Islamabad and Rawalpindi to Murree in Pakistan.
+Murree Road, formerly known as Reza Shah Pahlavi Road, is a major road that runs from Islamabad and Rawalpindi to Murree in Pakistan.
 It passes through Rawalpindi's downtown area, and has been a hotspot for various political and social events.

 Names

 It was originally named Raza Shah Pehlavi Road in the 1960s, after Mohammad Reza Pahlavi, the last Shah of Iran, who was the first head of state to visit Pakistan.
 However, it has always been known as Murree Road since it eventually led to the nearby hill station of Murree.

 On 20 May 2008, Prime Minister Yousaf Raza Gillani announced that the federal government had decided to rename the road after Benazir Bhutto, who was assassinated at the nearby Liaqat National Bagh on 27 December 2007.
 However, the city officials claimed that the change of name had not been notified, and was, therefore, not official.
 In spite of this, residents and shopkeepers started referring it with its new name.